 Nothing lasts forever, so when your vehicle needs repairs you obviously want to know how much it is going to cost -- hopefully BEFORE the work begins.
 Most reputable shops should give you an estimate that lists which parts need to be replaced, the labor charge to replace those parts, any charges for diagnostic time, and any additional charges for miscellaneous items such as shop supplies, hazardous waste disposal fees, etc.

 Labor is usually the most expensive item on most auto repairs.
 The longer it takes a technician to replace a part, the more you are going to pay.
 Accessibility (or the lack thereof) is a major issue on many late model vehicles.
 Some parts can be very difficult and time-consuming to replace.
-Time is money, and most shops charge $60 to $90 or more PER HOUR for labor (note: the technician usually receives less than HALF of the labor charge!).
+Time is money, and most shops charge $75 to over $100 PER HOUR for labor (note: the technician usually receives less than HALF of the labor charge!).

 The labor your are charged on your repair bill is usually based on a standard "flat rate" estimate.
 Repair jobs are classified by year, make and model, and the times can vary a great deal from one vehicle to another.
 The labor time required to perform a certain task will vary depending on how much other stuff has to be removed to get at the part, the average degree of difficulty of the job, whether any special tools are procedures are required, the age of the vehicle and so on.
 Changing a starter on one car might be a relatively simple task if the starter is easily accessible, but on another vehicle you might have to remove part of the exhaust system or loosen a motor mount and raise the engine to replace the starter.